holden-harris/SREM-data-synthesis/Water-quality/Krig-and-map/README.md

 - Dissolved Oxygen (DO)
 - Fecal Coliform (FC)

-Salinity and temperature maps are used within the **Ecospace model** to generate predicted nutrient (TNP) maps.
-While the workflow also supports kriging for TNP, DO, and FC, those layers are not currently used in the Suwannee River Ecospace Model.
+The kriged salinity and temperature maps are used (1) directly by the Suwannee River Ecosystem and (2) to generate predicted nutrient (TNP) maps below.
+While this workflow produces kriged and IDW maps for TNP, DO, and FC, those products aren't currently used.

 ---